Welcome | spec | C-PLOT | Support | Users | Contact

 index(s1, s2)

-Returns an integer indicating the position of the first occurrence of string s2 in string s1 or zero if s1 does not contain s2.
+Returns an integer indicating the position of the first occurrence of string s2 in string s1, counted from 1, or zero if s1 does not contain s2.

 split(string, array)